AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 Default Dataverse tables, such as Contact and Lead, include several composite read-only columns.

 `fullname` is a calculated column which by default represents First Name and Last Name.
-Dataverse Integration and Dynamics 365 provide several options to generate the Full Name, [see the article](https://www.magnetismsolutions.com/blog/colinmaitland/2014/02/03/how-to-change-the-full-name-format-for-contacts-in-microsoft-dynamics-crm-2013).
+DataPress (Dataverse Integration) and Dynamics 365 provide several options to generate the Full Name, [see the article](https://www.magnetismsolutions.com/blog/colinmaitland/2014/02/03/how-to-change-the-full-name-format-for-contacts-in-microsoft-dynamics-crm-2013).
 The plugin does not show a pop-up to specify each name component separately.
 It instead decomposes the `fullname` column, if one is present on the form, into separate controls on the form as if the form contained `firstname` and `lastname` instead.

 `addressN_composite` columns are likewise calculated based on other `addressN_*` columns.
 In terms of rendering composite address columns are treated the same as Full Name columns.

-Dataverse Integration allows customizing the list of underlying attributes for Full Name and Address columns.
+DataPress (Dataverse Integration) allows customizing the list of underlying attributes for Full Name and Address columns.

 ### reCAPTCHA support